Pine Bluff, Arkansas: Early 20th century and the Great Depression (1902–1941)

 Two natural disasters had devastating effects on the area's economy.
 The first was the Great Flood of 1927, a 100-year flood.
 Due to levee breaks, most of northern and southeastern Jefferson County were flooded.
 The severe drought of 1930 caused another failure of crops, adding to the problems of economic conditions during the Great Depression.
 Pine Bluff residents scrambled to survive.
 In 1930, two of the larger banks failed.
+During the 1933 Mississippi River flood, country singer Johnny Cash evacuated to Pine Bluff.

 The state's highway construction program in the later 1920s and early 1930s, facilitating trade between Pine Bluff and other communities throughout southeast Arkansas, was critical to Jefferson County, too.
 After the inauguration of President Franklin D. Roosevelt in 1933, he launched many government programs to benefit local communities.
 Through the Works Progress Administration (WPA) and public works funding, Pine Bluff built new schools and a football stadium, and developed Oakland Park as its first major recreation facility.
 To encourage diversification in agriculture, the county built a stockyard in 1936 to serve as a sales outlet for farmers' livestock.

-From 1936–1938, the WPA through the Federal Writers Project initiated a project to collect and publish oral histories of former slaves.
+From 1936 to 1938, the WPA through the Federal Writers' Project initiated a project to collect and publish oral histories of former slaves.
 Writers were sent throughout the South to interview former slaves, most of whom had been children before the Civil War.
 When the project was complete, Arkansas residents had contributed more oral slave histories (approximately 780) than any other state, although Arkansas' slave population was less than those of neighboring Deep South states.
 African-American residents of Pine Bluff/Jefferson County contributed more oral interviews of Arkansas-born slaves than any other city/county in the state.
 The city served to compile a valuable storehouse of oral slave narrative material.

-During the 1933 Mississippi River flood, country singer Johnny Cash evacuated to Pine Bluff.